praveek/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 >[!WARNING]
 >
->If your library is unavailable from the Akamai network, Launch is unable to prevent any errors that may arise because of it.
+>If your library is unavailable from the Akamai network, Platform Launch is unable to prevent any errors that may arise because of it.

 ## Library build caching